 Listen intently if you start to note any strange noises, and give our team a call right away.

 If you see puddles or dark spots near your water heater, it’s a good time to evaluate installing a new unit right away.

-These leaks are frequently a result of little cracks in the tank itself.
-The longer you put it off, the more likely you’ll have a crisis when the tank gives out.
-(You can stop a messy tank malfunction down the road by upgrading to a tankless water heater, which doesn’t keep water.)
+These leaks are typically a result of little fractures in the tank itself.
+The longer you wait to fix it, the more likely you’ll have a dilemma when the tank gives out.
+(You can halt a messy tank malfunction down the road by upgrading to a tankless water heater, which doesn’t hold water.)

-Water damage is pricey to take care of and a trouble you shouldn’t have to worry about.
+Water damage is pricey to take care of and a trouble you shouldn’t have to deal with.

-If your water heater is on its way out, or in dire need of expert repairs, contact the D & K Heating Service Experts team at 613-707-2421.
-You can also schedule an appointment by contacting us online.
+If your water heater is on its way out, or in dire need of expert repairs, contact the D&K Home Services by Enercare technicians at 613-707-2421.
+You could also schedule an appointment by contacting us online.